ic-home icon Design resourcesMastering Drop Shadows: the Illustrator in-depth guide

 Blog Image

 This determines where the shadow lies in context to the object.
-By adjusting the offset, you can change how close a shadow sits to the object.
+By adjusting the X and Y Offset, you can change how close a shadow sits to the object.
 Smaller values will make the shadow closer to the object, and larger values will make it further away, causing the shadow to look bigger.

 Large offset values can start to make the shadow look messy as it becomes bigger.
 Smaller offset values work well to give the object definition and dimension.